varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 __Why should I get source code?__

 Problems in software arise because of the way source code of a project is written.
-It may be faulty, it may be inconsistent within different parts of the software itself, it may not accomodate features required by users and so on.
+It may be faulty, it may be inconsistent within parts of the software itself (such as User help instructions do not match with buttons available in the program), it may not accomodate features required by users and so on.
 These problems are bugs and bugs need to be resolved with solutions.
 So to provide solutions to a bug of a project, you have to follow this flow:

 1. Get the source code of the project.
 1. Locate the faulty lines of code (the lines that are causing the problem) OR where lines of code are missing.